learn-co-curriculum/phrg-jenkins/README.md

 ### Digging deeper with Blue Ocean

 Just looking at the stages themselves does not reveal much about what is going on.
 Happily, Jenkins has a plugin called [Blue Ocean](https://jenkins.io/projects/blueocean/) that renders a more communicative interface.
-As you might guess, most of the views in Blue Ocean are blue :)
+As you might guess, most of the views in Blue Ocean are blue.

 ![Blue Ocean UI](https://raw.githubusercontent.com/powerhome/phrg-jenkins/master/Blue-Ocean-UI.png?raw=true "Blue Ocean UI")